codophilic/Learn-Java/OOPS.md

 - It is the same.
 Java uses a special memory area called the **String Pool** to store string literals or value.
 When a string literal is created, the JVM checks the string pool to see if an identical string already exists.
 If it does, the new reference points to the existing string.
 If not, a new string is created in the pool.

 ![alt text](image-6.png)

+- If we explicitly specify `String str=new String("Explicitly create a new Object")` then still it will search in String pool it if literal is not available then only its creates a new object of string.

 ### Common String methods